 In this section, we highlight the overall performance of Israeli universities on the institutional level per U-Multirank dimension.
 The table below shows the national breakdown of Israeli universities and how they stand across the spectrum of above average (receiving a score of ‘A’ (very good) or ‘B’ (good)), versus below average (receiving a score of ‘D’ (below average) or ‘E’ (weak)).
 In doing so, U-Multirank offers a clear picture on the country’s strengths and areas for improvement.

-It becomes apparent that in general Israel's higher education institutions perform strongest in U-Multirank’s regional engagement and international orientation dimensions.
+It becomes apparent that in general Israel's higher education institutions perform strongest in U-Multirank’s teaching & learning and regional engagement dimensions.

 Israeli Higher Education Institutions charge tuition fees.
 State institutions charge approximately 10,200 NIS/year (2,400€) for bachelor's programmes and 13,800 NIS/year (3,300€) for master's programmes.
 Tuition fees for private universities can be significantly higher, ranging from 25,000 to 40,000 NIS (approx. 6,000 - 9,000€).